openxc/vi-firmware/docs/definitions/mappings.rst

 The root level JSON object maps CAN bus addresses to CAN bus objects,  CAN message IDs to CAN message objects in each bus, and CAN signal name to signal object within each message.
-A second top-level section is available to list one-time initialization functions that should be called.
+Other top-level sections are available to list one-time initialization functions and to list arbitrary functions that should be added to the main loop.

 Initializers
 ------------